datanav/docs/terms.rst

-SESAM provides secure and reliable services, and will at any time have in place administrative, physical and technical security measures including backup solutions according to corresponding standards
+SESAM provides secure and reliable services, and will at any time have in place administrative, physical and technical security measures including backup solutions according to corresponding standards:

--  SESAM has established an information security governance system where systems, routines and processes which was set up in accordance with ISO 27001 and 27018
+- SESAM has established an information security governance system where systems, routines and processes which was set up in accordance with ISO 27001 and 27018.
--  A yearly third party audit shall be carried out in accordance with ISO 27001
+- A yearly third party audit shall be carried out in accordance with ISO 27001.
--  A confidential summary report of the audit shall be produced, and made available to the Customer upon request
+- A confidential summary report of the audit shall be produced, and made available to the Customer upon request.
--  The summary report shall enable the Customer to assess whether the security level in SESAM's services are according to the Agreement and the Customer's requirements
+- The summary report shall enable the Customer to assess whether the security level in SESAM's services are according to the Agreement and the Customer's requirements.

 5.3 Processing of personal data
 -------------------------------

-The Services may entail processing of the Customer's personal data, e.g. storage in SESAM's operating environments, cf. section 3 above, Users
+The Services may entail processing of the Customer's personal data, e.g. storage in SESAM's operating environments, cf. section 3 above, unless otherwise is agreed with the Customer.

+If the Services entail processing of the Customer's personal data, the Data Processing Addendum comes into force.
+The Data Processing Addendum forms part of the Terms Of Service.
+The Data Processing Addendum are hereby incorporated by reference and shall apply to the extent Customer Data includes Personal Data, as defined in the DPA.
+The DPA further states the Parties' obligations and rights as Controller and Processor, regarding the Processor's processing of Personal Data on behalf of the Controller.
+SESAM as the Processor, shall only process data in accordance with the Data Processing Addendum.

+In the circumstance that the Services entail processing of the Customer's personal data the following will enter into force in addition to the Data Processing Addendum:

 The Customer is the Controller in accordance with EU's General Data Protection Regulation (“GDPR”) article 4 paragraph 7.
 SESAM is the Processor in accordance with GDPR article 4 paragraph 8.

-The Customer as the Controller agrees and warrants that:

--  The Customer owns or otherwise has the right to transfer the personal data to the Service for processing, and that the Customer is responsible for the accuracy, integrity, contents, and legality of the personal data, including transfer and instructions;

--  Where applicable, that the processing of personal data is covered by an applicable permit, and/or has been notified to the applicable regulatory authorities and/or Data Subjects, and that the processing of personal data is not in violation of applicable law, hereunder GDPR;

--  It is the Customer's obligation as the Controller to notify the applicable regulatory authorities and/or Data Subjects in case of breach or the unauthorized processing of personal data, incl. special categories.

--  The Customer, by way of its risk assessment, has verified that SESAM's security measures are effective and appropriate for the processing in question;

--  SESAM has provided sufficient guarantees in terms of logical, technical, physical and organizational security measures.

--  SESAM generally recommends that the Customer uses standard-level SLA or higher when processing personal data.

--  If it is set forth in the agreement that the processing of personal data includes processing of special categories of personal data or data processing that entails high risk, SESAM requires that the Customer uses standard-level SLA or higher.
+The Customer as the Controller agrees and warrants that: - The Customer owns or otherwise has the right to transfer the personal data to the Service for processing, and that the Customer is responsible for the accuracy, integrity, contents, and legality of the personal data, including transfer and instructions; - Where applicable, that the processing of personal data is covered by an applicable permit, and/or has been notified to the applicable regulatory authorities and/or Data Subjects, and that the processing of personal data is not in violation of applicable law, hereunder GDPR. - It is the Customer's obligation as the Controller to notify the applicable regulatory authorities and/or Data Subjects in case of breach or unauthorized processing of personal data, incl. special categories. - The Customer, by way of its risk assessment, has verified that SESAM's security measures are effective and appropriate for the processing in question; - SESAM has provided sufficient guarantees in terms of logical, technical, physical and organizational security measures. - SESAM generally recommends that the Customer uses standard-level SLA or higher when processing personal data. - If it is set forth in the agreement that the processing of personal data includes processing of special categories of personal data or data processing that entails high risk, SESAM requires that the Customer uses standard-level SLA or higher.

-SESAM and the Customer have entered into a Data Processing Agreement which is attached hereto in *Data processing agreement*.
-The Data Processing Agreement further states the Parties' obligations and rights as Controller and Processor, regarding the Processor's processing of Personal Data on behalf of the Controller.

-SESAM as the Processor, shall only process data in accordance with the *Data processing agreement* included as to this Agreement.

 6. Fees and Payment Terms
 =========================

-For Services included in this Agreement, the Customer may have payed a Subscription Fee to SESAM as set out in *Subscription Fee, payment terms*.
+For Services included in this Agreement, the Customer may have payed a Subscription Fee to SESAM as set out together with the description of the Services in question.

-Dynamic price model: The price model set out in *Subscription Fee, payment terms* is a dynamic (running) price model that is renewed automatically until terminated by one of the parties as set out in section 11.
+Dynamic price model:

+The price model is a dynamic (running) price model that is renewed automatically until terminated by one of the parties as set out in section 11.

-Fixed price model: A fixed price model entails that Sesam gives a 50% discount of a set amount of data (GB), based on the dynamic price set out in *Subscription Fee, payment terms*, and provided that the Customer in the Agreement agrees to the fixed price model for a renewable term of 12 months.
+Fixed price model:

+A fixed price model entails that Sesam gives a 50% discount of a set amount of data (GB), based on the dynamic price and provided that the Customer in the Agreement agrees to the fixed price model for a renewable term of 12 months.

 If the Parties agrees upon fixed price, the Agreement will be for a term of 12 months calculated from the date it is agreed between the parties